Zhourobotics/hierarchical-llms/README.md

 # Hierarchical LLMs In-the-loop Optimization

-A hierarchical Large Language Models (LLMs) in-the-loop optimization framework for real-time multi-robot task allocation and target tracking in an unknown hazardous environment subject to sensing and communication attacks.
+A hierarchical Large Language Models (LLMs) framework for real-time multi-robot task allocation and target tracking with unknown hazards.

 ## About